HOME | ON TAP | Q & A WITH GREG ENGERT

 Photo Courtesy Neighborhood Restaurant Group

-A cask beer craze is sweeping the country, and in our September/October 2012 issue we highlight five bars around the country that have tapped into the “real ale” trend in a big way.
-To get a better idea of what exactly qualifies “real ale,” we chatted with Greg Engert who as beer director for Neighborhood Restaurant Group in Washington, D.C. is among the country’s top beer experts, and one whose passions for cask brews knows no bounds.
+A cask beer craze is sweeping the country, and there's perhaps no better person to talk about the “real ale” trend than Imbibe's 2014 Beer Person of the Year, Greg Engert.
+To get a better idea of what exactly qualifies “real ale,” we chatted with Engert who as beer director for Neighborhood Restaurant Group in Washington, D.C. is among the country’s top beer experts, and one whose passions for cask brews knows no bounds.

 Imbibe: When did you first get into cask beers?